wellzesta/MWL-components/README.md

 ### Using

-MyWellzestaLife uses the [Semantic-UI](http://semantic-ui.com/) framework that provides respoonsive view and a rich widget toolset.
-The default theme looks great!

-This repository comes pre-baked with
+**MWL-components** (this repository) comes pre-baked with

 * Semantic-UI
 * Firebase toolbelt

+#### Semantic-UI

+MyWellzestaLife uses the [Semantic-UI](http://semantic-ui.com/) framework that provides responsive view and a rich widget toolset.
+The default theme looks great!

 Pods are enabled by default.
-This organizes routes and temples together.
-Using the pod structure is a matter of personal taste.
+The pod structure organizes routes and temples together.

-### API
+#### Firebase

-Firebase offers web app hosting and a backend noSQL document store--MongoDB.
-This repository is pre-configured with all the tools needed to connect to firebase.
+Firebase offers web app hosting and a backend noSQL document store--MongoDB. **MWL-components** is pre-configured with all the tools needed to connect to firebase.
 Do the following:

-* Establish a firebase account.
-Suggestion: use google OAuth.
+* Establish a [firebase account](https://www.firebase.com/).
+Suggestion: Choose "sign up with google".
-* create a "new app" from your dashboard.
+* In your firebase dashboard create a "new app".
 Copy the `<app-name>`
 * in **config/environment.js** edit the line

 > firebase: 'https://`<app-name>`.firebaseIO.com',